FosterCommerce/shipstation-connect/README.md

 ![Header](resources/img/header.png)

-# ShipStation Connect for Craft CMS 4 and Commerce 4
+# ShipStation Connect for Craft Commerce

 A plugin for Craft Commerce that integrates with a ShipStation Custom Store.